makerdao/endgame-docs/tokenomics/subdao-tokenomics.md

 20% of the initial SubDAO token distribution is farmable by Dai holders.

-40% of the initial SubDAO token distriubtion is farmable by EtherDai vault owners.
+40% of the initial SubDAO token distriubtion is farmable by [EtherDai](etherdai.md) vault owners.

 40% of the initial SubDAO token distribution is farmable by MKR holders that are active in Maker Core governance.

+## SubDAO Token Burn

+SubDAOs use locked [Elixir](elixir.md) to burn a small percentage of their governance token each year if the value of their locked Elixir exceeds their token's market cap.
+This delivers value back to the SubDAO's token holders.

 ## Launch Overview

 ![SubDAO Tokenomics](../assets/images/subdao-tokenomics.png)

-## Related Pages

-{% content-ref url="etherdai.md" %} EtherDai {% endcontent-ref %}
-{% content-ref url="SubDAOs.md" %} SubDAOs {% endcontent-ref %}

 >Page last reviewed: -
 >Next review due: -